 - The interview cycle is approx. 80 minutes in length

 - 9 Interview Stations and 1 rest station

 - Each station is 6 minutes with a 2-minute transition period

-Interviews for the September 2021 program intake will take place the first week of March, 2021.
+Interviews for the September 2021 program intake will take place in the first week of March 2021.

 Applicants to the program who are offered and accept an interview, and who cancel with less than 5 business days notice, will be refused any future interview offers should they chose to re-apply to the program.
 If the applicant feels a late cancellation or no show is due to a valid and unavoidable reason (i.e. medical) supporting documentation must be provided within 24 hours of the interview date.